top of page

 News is heavy

-When the world feels heavy, it's easy to assume something's wrong with us.
-But what's really happening is our brains are doing their job - just a little too well.
-In the next few minutes, you'll learn why certain stories or images stick with us, how to recognize when your brain is amplifying the noise, and what you can to to step back, reset and choose what deserves your energy.
+When the world feels heavy, it’s easy to think something’s wrong with us.
+But what’s really happening is our brains are doing their job—just a little too well.
+In the next few minutes, you’ll learn why certain stories or images stick with us.
+You’ll also discover how to recognize when your brain amplifies the noise.
+Finally, I’ll share what you can do to step back, reset, and choose what deserves your energy.

-When an event or image is recent, repeated, or especially vivid, it’s easier for our brain to recall.
-This can distort how big or likely the risk feels even if long-term data tells a different story.
+Availability bias is a fascinating phenomenon.
+When an event or image is recent, repeated, or especially vivid, it’s easier for our brains to recall it.
+This can distort how big or likely a risk feels, even if long-term data tells a different story.

 Psychologists call this the availability heuristic or availability bias.